deliveryhero/tf-aws-rds-aurora/README.md

 ## Examples

 - [PostgreSQL](examples/postgres): A simple example with VPC and PostgreSQL cluster.
+- [PostgreSQL Serverless V2](examples/postgresql-serverlessv2): A simple example with VPC and PostgreSQL Serverless V2 cluster.
 - [MySQL](examples/mysql): A simple example with VPC and MySQL cluster.
 - [Production](examples/production): A production ready PostgreSQL cluster with enhanced monitoring, autoscaling and cloudwatch alarms.